JDRIVO/plugin.video.gdrive/README.md

-A Kodi addon for playing videos stored on Google Drive.
+A Kodi Add-On for playing videos stored on Google Drive.